Palmkonde/find-root-service/README.md

 # Root finding algorithm service

-This is a web app for finding root using 3 different algorithm
+This is a web app for finding root using 2 different algorithm
 1. Bisection
-2. Fixed point
 3. Newton's method

 ## Features